zuk3975/ps-demojsrouting/README.md

-# Module skeleton
+# Demo js routing

 ## About

-This skeleton contains the base structure and some documentation links to start a new example module.
+Explains how to use javascript routing component in a module

 ### Supported PrestaShop versions